linycv/Software_TimeFreeze/README.md

 # TimeFreeze 2017
-Installer for toolwize timefreeze 2017
+Backup of installer for toolwiz timefreeze 2017